JelenaBel/CityBikes/README.md

 ## Project - City Bikes​
 #### Link to the project web-site - http://rabbid.ddns.net:8000/

-#### This is the pre-assignment for Solita Dev Academy Finland 2023.
-Project includes UI and a backend service for displaying data from
-#### journeys made with city bikes in the Helsinki Capital area.
+#### This is the pre-assignment for the Solita Dev Academy Finland 2023.
+Project includes UI and a backend service for displaying data from journeys made with city bikes in the Helsinki Capital area.
 The data used in the project is owned by City Bike Finland.
 Dataset includes information about Helsinki Region Transport’s (HSL) city bicycle stations

 #### Main goals: ​